An Ally in Healing.

 Imagine having a dog as a member of your loved one’s treatment team.

 While Skilled Companion Dogs are not a substitute for doctors, therapists and supportive family members and friends; they can become an integral part of a treatment team.
 The relationship that a dog can offer is unique because it is deep and loving, yet uncomplicated, consistent, and safe from the possibility of rejection.
 To date, there are volumes of scientific data that suggests that dogs have a positive impact on our psychological and physiological wellbeing.
 It is no mystery why dogs are called “man’s best friend”.
 A Skilled Companion just might be the missing member of your loved one’s treatment team…

-Heeling Allies Skilled Companion Dogs are calm tempered, loving, and highly trained allies that provide therapeutic, physiological and psychological support to children and adults with special needs, under the direction of a facilitator.
+Heeling Allies Skilled Companion Dogs are calm tempered, loving, and highly trained companions that provide therapeutic, physiological and psychological support to children and adults with special needs, under the direction of a facilitator.
 A facilitator is generally a parent or partner who is solely responsible for handling the Skilled Companion Dog, and the provision of all care and ongoing training needs.

-Skilled Companion Dogs are a wonderful match for individuals with special needs whose quality of life would be improved by living with a specially trained dog, but due to their age or the severity of their disability are unable to do so without the help of a facilitator.
+Skilled Companion Dogs can be a wonderful match for individuals with special needs whose quality of life would be improved by living with a specially trained dog, but due to their age or the severity of their disability are unable to do so without the help of a facilitator.

 A Nonjudgmental Friend.